 4. Powerful SEO

-When you have your social media manager driving the content that you create and what you post, you get the chance to appear in lots of search results.
-Your SEO should be driven by your social media manager so that you’re always posting relevant content online.
+Your social media manager driving the content that you create and what you post, you get the chance to appear in lots of search results.
+SEO should be driven by your social media manager so that you’re always posting relevant content online.

 Your social media manager ensures that you’re posting content constantly and consistently.
 They’ll create a roadmap connected to a calendar, outlining what content should be created and when.
 You’ll connect with your customer base as the most relevant times and get their attention during peak social media engagement.